raylaijh/indigo/_posts/2020-09-25-terraform-sentinel.markdown

 category: blog
 ---

 Recently I had the chance to work on the features of Terraform Cloud for Business and was trying to understand its exclusive uses cases compared to the open source version of Terraform.
-Sentinel integration is one of them and I do feel that it value adds to an organization by solving a prevalent problem of security compliance of provisioned infrastructure.
+Sentinel integration is one of them and I do feel that it value adds to an organization by solving a prevalent problem of ensuring security compliance of provisioned infrastructure.

 ### What is Sentinel?